 RENTAL COSTS ON THE RISE

-Team 120: Ali Lara, Jenelle Allen, Nancy Beard, Orpa Jackson, Wildo Acosta
+Team 120: Jenelle Allen, Nancy Beard, Orpa Jackson, Wildo Acosta, Ali Lara

 Many Americans today have chosen to rent housing vs. buying.
-Some of the reasons for their choice is that there are no maintenance costs to cover, no real estate taxes to pay, access to free amenities or even more flexibility if renter decides to relocate.
-During the pandemic, rental properties were forced to lock in on current rental rates.
-However, now that America is coming out of the pandemic, rental rates appear to be on the rise.
+Some of their choices are no maintenance costs to cover, no real estate taxes to pay, access to complimentary amenities, or even more flexibility if the renter decides to relocate.
+Rental properties were forced to lock in on current rental rates during the pandemic.
+However, now that Americans are returning to normalcy, rental rates have risen.

-In the past, typically the highest rent increase was about 3%.
-Now America is seeing at least an 11% increase from a year earlier, with some of the larger cities showing increases of 30-40%.
-The unfortunate reality to the renter is that salaries are not showing increases at these same rates, therefore causing renters to become homeless.
-Many homeless people are employed, they just cannot afford housing.
+Typically, the highest rent increase was about 3% in the past.
+However, America is seeing at least an 11% increase from a year earlier, with some of the larger cities showing 30-40% increases.
+Unfortunately, the average renter’s income is not increasing at these same rates, causing renters to become homeless.
+Even though many homeless people might be employed, they just cannot afford housing.

 An increase in homelessness can bring on more challenges than trying to correct the affordable housing issue.
-Homeless people are exposed to the outside elements more – hot, cold, rain, snow, hurricanes, tornados.
-With the increased exposure to these elements there can be more sickness, injury or spreading of disease.
+Firstly, homeless people are exposed to more outside elements – hot, cold, rain, snow, hurricanes, tornados, which increase the likelihood of getting sickness, injury or disease can spread.

-Another factor to consider with more homelessness is an increase in crime.
+Secondly, a strong correlation between homelessness and increased crime has been reported.
 Not that the homeless are the person(s) causing the crime necessarily.
-The homeless may be seen by criminals as more accessible or less likely able to defend themselves when preyed upon.
+But due to harsh living conditions and lack of defending themselves, they are vulnerable to hate crime (Bridges, 2022).

-The homeless often use resources provided from vendors at no cost to the public but buy nothing from the vendor in return.
+Finally, the homeless community often use resources provided from vendors at no cost to the public but buy nothing from the vendor in return.
 One such person could be referred to as a temporary squatter.
-The nearby Starbucks or mall with free WIFI has a seat taken for a period because the homeless needs WIFI access to continue working or look for employment.
-With a free resource being used but no income from a sale, the vendor may be forced to increase prices, which in turn affects all individuals.
+For example, the nearby Starbucks or mall with free WIFI has a seat taken for a period because the homeless needs WIFI access to continue working or look for employment.
+With a free resource being used but no income from a sale, the vendor may be forced to increase prices, affecting all individuals.

 Datasets that may have useful information showing how homelessness and rent are on the rise with any contributing factors are: